confluentinc/ksql/docs/tutorials/index.rst

 KSQL Basics
 ***********

-This tutorial demonstrates a simple workflow using KSQL to write streaming queries against messages in |ak-tm|.
+This tutorial demonstrates a simple workflow using KSQL to write streaming queries against messages in {{ site.ak-tm }}.

 Write Streaming Queries with the KSQL CLI
 -----------------------------------------